trashvin/trashvin.github.io/_drafts/anatomy-of-a-software-developer.md

 ---
 ![the anatomy](https://i.imgur.com/RnapIVi.png)
 <pre style="color:grey;font-style:italic;border-left: 5px solid green;padding-left: 20px;font-size:13px">
-Last December, I was asked to give a short talk infront of fresh graduates and career shifters.
+Last year, I was asked to give a short talk infront of fresh graduates and career shifters.
 My topic, the basic skills a developer must poses to get started in the industry.
 I ended up referencing the anatomy of a human being.
 </pre>
 When I was about to graduate from college or even when I tried moving to another workplace, I always have doubts on whether my skills measure up.
 Experience would tell me that there are basic skills any developer on any level must possess to survive the competition.
 In this blog post, I will map these skills to a generic anatomy of a human.